datanav/docs/configuration.rst

      - true
      -

-   * - ``prefix_includes``
-     - List<String>
-     - A list of string keys to look up in the node-wide :ref:`RDF registry <rdf_registry>`.
-These keys reference objects which contain
-       RDF support structures such as CURIE prefixes (and possibly references to other prefix sets to include).
-       The prefixes collected from the RDF registry will be used to expand CURIEs into full URIs.
-       See :doc:`RDF support <rdf-support>` for more information about the RDF registry and how to configure it.
-       You do not need include any prefix sets to use the :ref:`common RDF prefixes <built_in_prefixes>` (i.e. RDF, RDFS, OWL and so on).
-     -
-     -

    * - ``keep_existing_solr_ids``
      - Boolean
      - This can be set to ``true`` in order to try to reuse the existing solr-id of an entity, even if